Table of Contents - click here

 - Lipomas are soft, movable lumps made of fat cells under the skin

-- Doctors can often tell lipomas from other lumps by how they look and feel
+- Doctors can often distinguish lipomas from other lumps by how they look and feel

-- Most fatty lumps are harmless, but you should have new growths checked by a doctor
+- Most fatty lumps are harmless, but any new growth should be evaluated by a doctor

 Understanding Lipomas